The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 3. Germantown

 Just north of downtown, this historic neighborhood is known for its mix of charming 19th-century architecture and sleek new condo developments, many of which are built in refurbished factories.
 Werthan Mills Lofts, for example, located in a converted cotton mill’s four buildings, retains many original details, including exposed brick and high ceilings.
 And at Gramercy, luxury townhomes mimic the Flemish architecture found in Germany and the Netherlands, with patios and rooftop decks adding a luxurious, contemporary touch — not to mention awesome views of the iconic Nashville skyline.
-Like much of Germantown, these condos have a distinctive historical flavor, but with plenty of modern, upscale amenities.
+Like much of Germantown, one of the most distinctive neighborhoods in Nashville, these condos have a uniquely historical flavor, but with plenty of modern, upscale amenities.

 As for single-family homes, beautifully preserved and restored Victorian elements like ornate woodwork and wraparound front porches are the hallmarks of the neighborhood, which is one of the best places to live in Nashville for young adults.
 The houses in Germantown are generally fairly close together, which fosters a sense of community — but privacy and expansive, lush lawns?
 Not so much.